yormy/tripwire-laravel/_docs/00___TODO.md

-Waar is de grens tussen dingen in env zetten en mensen config laten aanpassen !!!!

-### Route::TripwireResetRoutes();   // needs to have guest access/ todo also ignored by firewall... how? does this work
--- generated reset url, how is this not blocked by tripwire ? + in docs

 # DOCS
 explain where to place tripwire, if user block => tripwire na user known
 * how to do encyption